 For example, on the Availability tab of a website entity, use the Probe Platform filter to show only results from tests that are run from outside of the platform your website is hosted on.
 By removing test results that benefit from running within the platform ecosystem your site uses, you can more accurately reflect a user's experience.
 And the Probe Location filter can help you identify location-specific access issues for the site, such as internet issues in a specific area or a configuration on your server that blocks access from certain locations.

-For more information the data shown in the widgets, see the following topics:
+For more information the data shown in the widgets in the Entity Explorer and other explorers in SolarWinds Observability, see the following topics: